cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/examples/eaas/_index.md

 The [Service Component]({{< relref "working_with/service_composition/" >}}) is a node template that encapsulates a different deployment.
 The blueprint from which the Service Component deployment is created, as well as the new deployment's inputs, can be determined dynamically, during runtime.

-In this example we use a stack based on Kubernetes , Postgress as the DB and S3 as the storage system.
-Each of those services is referenced by a seperate service component.
+In this example, we use a stack based on Kubernetes, Postgress as the DB, and S3 as the storage system.
+Each of those services is referenced by a separate service component.
 The exact blueprint per component is determined at runtime based on the environment type.

 In a case of development environment were using a single instance per service and can also run all those services in a single VM.
 In the production case were using a fully managed version of those services with EKS as the Kuberentes cluster, RDS as the managed DB. and S3 as the managed storage services as illustrated in the diagram bellow.